MicrosoftDocs/cpp-docs/docs/windows/boxing-cpp-component-extensions.md

 ## Common Language Runtime

-The Visual C++ compiler now boxes value types to <xref:System.Object>.
+The compiler boxes value types to <xref:System.Object>.
 This is possible because of a compiler-defined conversion to convert value types to <xref:System.Object>.

 Boxing and unboxing enable value types to be treated as objects.
 Value types, including both struct types and built-in types such as int, can be converted to and from the type <xref:System.Object>.